060205b/Traffic_severity/README.md

 Web Interface: Built with Flask, allowing users to interact with the model via a simple web form.

-Feature Importances: Visualized to show which features most impact accident severity predictions.How to Run the Project
+Feature Importances: Visualized to show which features most impact accident severity predictions.

+**Steps to Run the Project**

 1. Clone the Repository
 git clone https://github.com/yourusername/traffic-accident-severity-prediction.git